-A re-enrollment fee (see the School of Business Tuition and Fees section of this Catalog) must accompany all applications for re-entering students.
+A re-enrollment fee (see the School of Business Tuition and Fees section of this

+Catalog) must accompany all applications for re-entering students.

 Students must re-enroll at the beginning of a course and will be charged the tuition rate currently in effect.
-Students must contact their academic advisor in the Academic Advising and Assessment Center to re-enroll.
+Students must contact their academic advisor in their Regional Center to re-enroll.
 A student's account must be current or re-enrollment will be denied.